carbon-language/carbon-lang/mlir/docs/ConversionToLLVMDialect.md

   llvm.return
 }
 ```

+**Lifetime.** The second element of the unranked memref descriptor points to
+some memory in which the ranked memref descriptor is stored.
+By convention, this
+memory is allocated on stack and has the lifetime of the function. (*Note:* due
+to function-length lifetime, creation of multiple unranked memref descriptors,
+e.g., in a loop, may lead to stack overflows.)
+If an unranked descriptor has to
+be returned from a function, the ranked descriptor it points to is copied into
+dynamically allocated memory, and the pointer in the unranked descriptor is
+updated accodingly.
+The allocation happens immediately before returning.
+It is
+the responsibility of the caller to free the dynamically allocated memory.
+The
+default conversion of `std.call` and `std.call_indirect` copies the ranked
+descriptor to newly allocated memory on the caller's stack.
+Thus, the convention
+of the ranked memref descriptor pointed to by an unranked memref descriptor
+being stored on stack is respected.

 *This convention may or may not apply if the conversion of MemRef types is
 overridden by the user.*